-The Preference Class
+The Preferences Class

-The Preference class is the main class used for dealing with preferences.
+The Preferences class is the main class used for dealing with preferences.
 It represents a node in the preference's tree and contains a large number of methods to manipulate this tree and also nodes in the tree.
 It is basically a one-stop shop for using preferences.
-The Preference class has the following methods.
+The following sections outline the Preferences methods.